 The Dell G2724D is an entry-level gaming monitor with a 27-inch screen and 1440p resolution.
 It has a 165Hz refresh rate, and it's designed for gamers who need a budget-friendly yet reliable gaming monitor.
 That said, it's hard to find through most retailers, but you can often find it on sale directly through Dell's website.
 It's newer than the popular Dell S2721DGF, and it sits below Dell's Alienware lineup that features similar 1440p options with more features, like the Dell Alienware AW2724DM.
 It's rather barebones in terms of features as it doesn't have a USB hub or even an audio jack, but you still have access to some of Dell's gaming features, like different virtual crosshairs.
 It also has FreeSync variable refresh rate (VRR) support, and NVIDIA certifies it as G-SYNC as well.

-The Dell G2724D is great for office use.
+The Dell G2724D is very good for office use.
 It features an extremely ergonomic stand that makes it easy to adjust, and its wide viewing angles help if you want to share your screen with someone else, as the image remains consistent from the sides.
-It also has a big enough screen to place two windows side-by-side, and text clarity is good.
+It also has a big enough screen to place two windows side by side, and text clarity is good.
 Lastly, it has good reflection handling, and it gets bright enough to fight glare, meaning it's a great choice to use in well-lit office spaces.

-The Dell G2724D is great for content creation.
+The Dell G2724D is good for content creation.
 Its dedicated sRGB picture mode has fantastic accuracy even without calibration, and it also displays a wide range of colors.
 It has wide viewing angles and fantastic ergonomics, so it's an excellent choice if you often need to share your screen with a coworker or client, as they'll see a consistent image from the sides.
-Its 27-inch screen is big enough to open two windows side-by-side, and while its 1440p resolution delivers good image clarity, it doesn't offer as many details as on higher-resolution displays.
+Its 27-inch screen is big enough to open two windows side by side, and its 1440p resolution delivers good text clarity.
+However, it has limited picture quality due to its low contrast ratio and terrible local dimming feature in HDR.

 We tested the 27-inch Dell G2724D, which is the only size available for this monitor.
 There are other similar monitors in Dell's gaming lineup, like the Dell G3223D and the Dell S2722DGM, but they have a few differences, like the size and panel type, and this review isn't valid for those.